umarajendhiren/ShareLocation/README.md

 # ShareLocation

 ## Project overview:
-* As a User, anyone can create new circle as well as  join in circle that already existing .
+* As a User, anyone can create new circle as well as  join in circle that already exist.
 * Members of a circle can view each other's real-time location ,address and distance in miles on the map.
 * Circle member will get notification if anyone in his/her circle enter or exit particular Geofence.
 * Anytime user can leave the circle if they want.